ddekany/jbosstools-freemarker/README.md

    1. `jbosstools-base`:
       - Get it from <https://github.com/jbosstools/jbosstools-base>.
       - Build it: `mvn verify -DskipTests=true`
-      - In Ecpise "Install new software" from location, `jbosstools-base\site\target\repository`, and select "JBoss Tools Test Framework"
+      - In Eclipse "Install new software" from location, `jbosstools-base\site\target\repository`, and select "JBoss Tools Test Framework"
    2. `jbosstools-locus`:
       - Get it from <https://github.com/jbosstools/jbosstools-locus>.
       - Similar procedure as with jbosstools-base.
 Install from the `site/target/repository`, select "Mockito Plug-in"